TheTechOddBug/lon-mirror/README.md

 > **Structural truth is what survives the removal of representation.**

+OMNIA does not treat truth as semantic correctness or authority.
+It treats truth as **measured invariance under transformation**.

 ---

 ## Deterministic Diagnostic Principle

-OMNIA does not assume determinism.
+OMNIA does not assume that reality is deterministic.

-It uses deterministic structure as a diagnostic tool.
+It uses deterministic structure as a **diagnostic principle**.

 Given: